Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Dataset details

-Problems of this form are also arising when minimizing quadratic programs since the equation \eqref{eq:linearsystem} represents the first-order optimality condition for an unconstrained QP.
-Thus, the problem represented here ca encountered in various settings.
+Problems of this form also arise when minimizing quadratic programs since the equation \eqref{eq:linearsystem} represents the first-order optimality condition for an unconstrained QP \citep{stellato2020osqp}.
+Thus, the problem represented here can be encountered in various settings making it an interesting case study.